Mohd-3/CodeRetriever/README.md

 * Download all accepted SPOJ submissions (requires spoj user and password)
 * Download all accepted Codeforces submissions of a user (can use any handle)
 * Download all accepted Codeforces gym submissions (requires your codeforces password)
-* If there are multiple accepted submissions for a problem, the last submission will be downloaded
+* If there are multiple accepted submissions for a problem, the last accepted submission will be downloaded
 * Keeps track of downloaded submissions so everytime you run it only new submissions will get downloaded
 * Downloaded files path for SPOJ submissions will be `/spoj/user/problem_name` (ex: `/spoj/mohd_a/ACODE.cpp`)
 * Downloaded files path for Codeforces will be `/codeforces/handle/` and then depends on what you choose: